react-fabric/react-fabric/README.md

 and [sass-loader](https://github.com/jtangelder/sass-loader).
 A minimal starter project is [React Hot Boilerplate](https://github.com/gaearon/react-hot-boilerplate).

-Once Webpack is set up, yu can just require `react-fabric` and use the components
+Once Webpack is set up, you can just require `react-fabric` and use the components

 ```jsx
 import React from 'react';